-My Seat: 14A - EasyJet have only recently introduced alocated seating which is a real treat.
+My Seat: 14A - easyJet has only recently introduced allocated seating which is a real treat.
 But it's a tight fit.
 Sliding my iPad into the seat pocket halves my legroom.

 Fellow passengers: I'm amazed to see not one but two passengers wearing Top Gun-style leather flying jackets complete with woollen collars and US Navy patchwork.
 Talk to me Goose!